 Kyriaki Konstantinidou obtained her PhD, Legousa tēn kakēn aran: cursing in Aeschylus’ Oresteia (supervised by Alan Sommerstein), from the University of Nottingham in 2009 as part of the Leverhulme Trust-funded Oaths Project.

-, Department of Classical Philology, University of Bern, Germany
+, Department of Classical Philology, University of Zurich, Switzerland

 Gunther Martin was postdoctoral Advanced Research Fellow at Nottingham in 2010-2011.
-He is currently SNF fellow at the Institute for Classical Philology, University of Bern, and is revising his commentary on Euripides’ Ion which he worked on during his time at Nottingham.
+He was previously SNSF fellow at the Institute for Classical Philology, University of Bern, and is now SNSF professor at the University of Zurich.
 He is interested in communication conventions in Greek drama and Greek oratory.

 , Department of Classics and Ancient History, University of Durham